CeriW/fnaf1-ai-simulator/research/how-the-game-works.md

 Freddy does not receive any boosts throughout the night.

-TODO - IS THIS STILL THE CASE FOR CUSTOM NIGHT OR DO THEY REMAIN WHERE YOU SET THEM?

 ## How AI levels are used

 Every so many seconds, each animatronic has a 'movement opportunity'.
 These AI levels determine whether the animatronic in question will be successful in making the move it wants to make.